 Of course, you will need to repay the price of the item as well as any interest you incur.
 Before you enter any agreement be sure you know how much exactly you will repay.

 Our perfect Black Friday scenario.

-If you do choose to borrow, our idea of a successful Black Friday would be using Choose Wisely’s Smart Search to safely find some Christmas funding.
+If you do choose to borrow, our idea of a successful Black Friday would be using Choose Wisely’s Get Accepted application process to safely find some Christmas funding.
 It’s certainly a great place to start.
 There’s a few reasons why…

 - It takes 2 mins to fill out the form and it’s totally safe.